-The BSc (Hons) Midwifery course you can expect to work and study for 37.5 hours per week over 45 weeks of the year.
+If you are studying the BSc (Hons) Midwifery course you can expect to work and study for 37.5 hours per week over 45 weeks of the year.
 The course is divided into modules which run for different lengths across the academic year.
 All modules will consist of an even combination of theory and practice over the three years of the course.
 Identified theory hours on the course are a mixture of face-to-face contact in University, individual pre-class preparation, group work, blended learning and online activities.
 Practice hours will vary at different points in the academic year but will range from 22.5 hours up to 30 hours per week in years one and two.
 Your practice hours will increase to 37.5 hours in year three in order to prepare you for professional practice.

 Clinical practice is undertaken in NHS Trust Partner sites in all areas of maternity care and also in relevant non-midwifery settings such as Gynaecology and Neonatal Special Care Baby Units.

-A wide range of assessment is used on the BSc (Hons) Midwifery including essays, workbooks, projects, both written and spoken examinations, care studies and presentations many of which will be submitted and marked electronically/online.
+A wide range of assessment is used on the BSc (Hons) Midwifery including essays, workbooks, projects, both written and spoken examinations, care studies and presentations, many of which will be submitted and marked electronically/online.

-Practice assessments will be relevant to the module undertaken and related to the ‘Standards for Pre-Registration Midwifery Education’ (NMC, 2009).
+Practice assessments will be relevant to the module undertaken and will be related to the ‘Standards for Pre-Registration Midwifery Education’ (NMC, 2009).
 You can expect two to three items of assessment per module,spread throughout the academic year, which will be completed and submitted electronically via Pepplepad.